Are you planning on starting your own wedding hair & makeup business? Keep reading then, this article is for you.

 Step 3 – Design your Brand

+The third step to start a wedding hair & makeup business is to design your brand.
 Figuring out your personal brand is crucial for a number of reasons.
-On the one hand, you need to discover your business’s personality and the image that you want to transmit toward your audience in order to attract the right clients to your business.
+On the one hand, you need to discover your business’s personality and the image you want to transmit to your audience to attract the right clients to your business.
 On the other hand, it’s essential to present yourself as a business with a consistent style.
-Having a cohesive brand personality shows that you’re a real professional, and it makes it easier for your clients to recognize you.
+Having a cohesive brand personality shows that you’re a real professional, making it easier for your clients to recognize you.

 Step 4 – Create a Lookbook